dsccommunity/ActiveDirectoryDsc/README.md

   * Adding a Branches section to the README.md with Codecov badges for both master and dev branch ([issue #192](https://github.com/PowerShell/xActiveDirectory/issues/192)).
   * xADGroup no longer resets GroupScope and Category to default values ([issue #183](https://github.com/PowerShell/xActiveDirectory/issues/183)).
+  * The helper function script file MSFT_xADCommon.ps1 was renamed to MSFT_xADCommon.psm1 to be a module script file instead.
+This makes it possible to report code coverage for the helper functions ([issue #201](https://github.com/PowerShell/xActiveDirectory/issues/201)).

 ### 2.18.0.0